-Anne Glynn Counsellor/ Psychotherapist BACP Accredited
+Anne Glynn Online and Face to Face Counsellor/ Psychotherapist BACP Accredited.

-I am a BACP Accredited Counsellor/Psychotherapist and have worked with many clients who have sought help with a wide range of problems such as abuse, affairs, addiction,anxiety, bereavement, cultural difficulties, depression, divorce,gambling, infidelity, intrusive thoughts, difficulties in relationships, 'people pleasing', narcissism, sexuality and trauma.
+I am a BACP Accredited Counsellor/Psychotherapist and have worked with many clients who have sought help for a wide range of problems such as abuse, affairs, addiction,anxiety, bereavement, cultural difficulties, depression, divorce,gambling, infidelity, intrusive thoughts, difficulties in relationships, 'people pleasing', narcissism, sexuality and trauma.

 I offer face to face sessions and am also able to offer Skype counselling if appropriate.

 Certificate - Counselling for Problem Gambling-University of Salford

 I work part time as a Counsellor/Psychotherapist with staff in an NHS Trust and am also Staff Counsellor at a London university.
 I worked for 8 years at Gamcare, an organisation which offered counselling to problem gamblers and I have been an online therapist with Big White Wall from 2012 until 2018.
 I have worked in private practice since 2007 and operate from Sidcup, Kent and Canary Wharf, London, E14.

 I have worked as an NHS Staff Support Therapist, provided counselling to NHS GP patients and have been a Palliative Care Counsellor at a hospice, working with people with life limiting illnesses.
 I am currently an EAP Affiliate Therapist.

 Before qualifying as a counsellor/psychotherapist I worked for over 20 years as an English teacher and Head of Year in inner London secondary schools.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.